erizov/Professor/semester_5/lecture_25_transformers/attention/README.md

 - **Enterprise Applications**: Attention is used in production systems
 - **Capability Optimization**: Applied to improarchitecturetem efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Structure Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Attention is the best solution for all problems" ✓ **CORRECT**: Attention has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Attention is the best solution for all problems" ✓ **CORRECT**: Attention has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Attention is too complex to understand" ✓ **CORRECT**: Attention can be understood by breaking it down into smaller steps